Sept-Îles Airport

 Sept-Îles Airport is situated 4.5 NM east of the town of Sept-Îles, Quebec, Canada.

-The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA) on a call-out basis from the Quebec City Jean Lesage International Airport.
+The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA) on a call-out basis from the Québec City Jean Lesage International Airport.
 CBSA officers at this airport can handle general aviation aircraft only, with no more than fifteen passengers.

+Airlines and destinations

+A Dash 8 of Air Labrador at the airport.